Halt or Amend S.186 (Investigation of Electromagnetic Impacts) 2022

 I believe it is worthwhile to examine strategies to divide and rule, which may include: Continue reading “Divide & Co-Opt”

-Warning about the Movement & Support
+Movement Sabotage & Support

 Warning about the Movement and Support